Income advantage of corporate bonds

 This demonstrates in practice, that bond/XTB yields should provide greater returns, for the added risk of lending money to a company rather than the bank.

 Let’s assume you shop around and find a smaller bank that offers you 2.85% for a 6 month TD1.
 Note, the smaller the bank, generally the more risky the bank itself will be.
 This is better than the 2.2% from the major bank, but a portfolio of XTBs yielding 4.11% provides a considerably higher return.
 The 1.26% greater return doesn’t sound like much.
 But on a relative basis it is 44% more.
-If your income from your savings was $50,000, then 46% more from a XTB portfolio provides over $70,000.
+If your income from your investments was $50,000, then 46% more from a XTB portfolio provides over $70,000.

 The income advantage of XTBs